ldaume/play-js-active.g8/README.md

     * [Assets with AngularJS, Bootstrap, RequireJS, Backbone.js, React](http://www.playframework.com/documentation/2.4.x/Assets).
       * More could be: [Digest](http://www.coding-stories.com/digest-js/) or [Fingerprintjs2](https://github.com/Valve/fingerprintjs2)
   * It shoud explain:
-    * How to share every common code to avoid duplications (models, controllers, views, CoffeeScript, LESS, ...).
+    * How to share every common code to avoid duplications (models, controllers, views, Javascript, LESS, ...).
     * How to use it for development, test and production.